 It is however important to know that Islamic finance is not for Muslims only.
 It is for non-Muslims as well.
 If you take the evolution of Islamic finance in Africa into consideration, you may agree with me that Islamic finance is not doing all that bad.
 We in Africa are always proud of the fact that modern Islamic banking first started in Africa in an Egyptian rural community called Mit Ghamr, in 1963.
 It was the success of this experiment that encouraged its adaptation in several Muslim countries.

 The good news is that more and more prominent Africans from various faith traditions are now becoming aware of the reality and nature of Islamic finance, although some of them would have preferred it to be simply known as interest-free or alternative finance from the onset instead of Islamic finance or Shari’ah banking, especially in a religiously sensitive and highly sectarian and ethnically divided continent like Africa.

-Investments and business conducted on Islamic finance principles in Africa in the last decade have gained momentum.
-Islamic finance has gripped the continent with a strong fervour and passion.
+Investments and businesses conducted on Islamic finance principles in Africa in the last decade have gained momentum.
+Islamic finance has gripped the continent with a strong fervor and passion.
 Interest in this discipline has proliferated to over 40 countries, going beyond the predominantly Muslim countries.
-For quite some time now, many African countries have adopted an open door policy and provided a level playing field to Islamic finance.
-There is now an Islamic bank, Al Jaiz Bank, operating in Nigeria, with two or three commercial banks licenced to operate Islamic banking windows.
+For quite some time now, many African countries have adopted an open-door policy and provided a level playing field to Islamic finance.
+There is now an Islamic bank, Al Jaiz Bank, operating in Nigeria, with two or three commercial banks licensed to operate Islamic banking windows.